winzerprince/sentio/docs/model_comparison_analysis.md

 # SVR vs XGBoost Model Comparison Analysis

-**Date:** September 16, 2025
+**Date:** September 17, 2025
 **Analysis:** Side-by-side prediction comparison of SVR and XGBoost models on 10 sample tracks

 ## Executive Summary

-The comparison confirms that **SVR and XGBoost make meaningfully different predictions**, with SVR showing superior performance on arousal prediction (R²=0.567 vs 0.562).
+The comparison confirms that **SVR and XGBoost make meaningfully different predictions**, with SVR showing superior performance on arousal prediction (R²=0.567 vs 0.562) while XGBoost performs better on valence prediction.
 The models show substantial disagreement on individual predictions, with average differences of ~0.33 points on both dimensions.

 ## Key Findings